jkrannich/fiddlesticks/leagueapi/README.md

 }

 dependencies {
-    implementation("io.github.jkrannich:leagueapi:0.2.0")
+    implementation("io.github.jkrannich:leagueapi:<version>")
 }
 ```

-For local development, publish the current snapshot with `gradlew :leagueapi:publishToMavenLocal` and add `mavenLocal()` to the consuming project.
+For local development, publish the current snapshot with `./gradlew :leagueapi:publishToMavenLocal` and add `mavenLocal()` to the consuming project.

 ## Create a client